-How to set career goals and create a better future for yourself
+Setting career goals to create a better future for yourself (with examples)

 In this article, we’ll be discussing:

 - How to set your career goals successfully